lyteword/kjv/README.md

 ## Format Example

 ```
-# John

-## Chapter 3
+# Chapter 3

-^16^ For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.
+16 For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.
 ```

 ## Usage